ml-struct-bio/cryodrgn/README.md

             --qdim 1024 --qlayers 3 --pdim 1024 --players 3 \
             -o 02_vae256_z10

 The number of epochs `-n` refers to the number of full passes through the dataset for training, and should be modified depending on the number of particles in the dataset.
-For a 100k particle dataset, the above settings required ~10 min per epoch for D=128 images, and ~1 hour per epoch for D=256 images.
+For a 100k particle dataset, the above settings required ~6 min per epoch for D=128 images + default architecture, ~12 min/epoch for D=128 images + large architecture, and ~47 min per epoch for D=256 images + large architecture.

-If you would like to train longer, a training job can be extended with the `--load /path/to/weights.{last_epoch}.pkl` argument.
+If you would like to train longer, a training job can be extended with the `--load` argument.
 For example to extend the training of the previous example to 50 epochs:

     $ cryodrgn train_vae projections.256.mrcs
             --poses pose.pkl \